Pseudonym-Tim/mewgenics-ui-api/README.md

 ## Mewjector Integration

-Mew UI API uses [Mewjector](https://github.com/githubuser508/mewjector) for shared hook installation, game-base lookup, and logging.
+MewUI API uses [Mewjector](https://github.com/githubuser508/mewjector) for shared hook installation, game-base lookup, and logging.
 Mewjector hook chaining allows multiple mods to hook the same RVA without blindly overwriting each other.

-Mods using Mew UI API should still be loaded through Mewjector or a Mewjector-compatible setup.
+Mods using this API should still be loaded through Mewjector or a Mewjector-compatible setup.
 If Mewjector is not available, `MewUI_Start()` keeps retrying instead of installing hooks immediately.

 ## License